JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     }
     ```

-2. In the _shared_ `build.gradle.kts` file, configure the KMP-NativeCoroutines plugin:
+2. In the `shared/build.gradle.kts` file, add the KMP-NativeCoroutines plugin:

     ```kotlin
     plugins {